We started working with a new client this week – a private-sector company with 9 employees.

 Turns out we weren’t the only HR provider they’d spoken to about this issue.

-They were in contract with Bright HR (a budget online HR service with an advice line attached), and they’d given them very different advice:
+They were in contract with a national HR provider and they’d given them very different advice:

 3-month performance review, and then make a decision.

-On the face of it, you might regard Bright HR’s advice as “kinder” than ours.
+On the face of it, you might regard this advice as “kinder” than ours.

 But here’s the truth: big corporates, with multiple managers in large departments, are much more able to “carry” an employee who isn’t pulling their weight for an additional three months.